Outdoor Pursuits and Trips

-Cadets from both Sections may take part in the Annual Easter Camp organised by the contingent.
+Cadets from both Sections may go on annual Camps organised by the contingent.
 Activities include canoeing, sailing, abseiling and elementary rock climbing coupled with military training leadership.
 Other events include the Central CCF camp during the summer holidays, or their respective service camps.

 Duke of Edinburgh's Award

 Participation in the DofE scheme is a popular option.
 The school offers Bronze and Gold levels.
 Each level consists of four sections: skill, service, physical recreation and expeditions.

 Expedition training takes place during activity time and on several weekends in the Lent and Summer terms.
 This means that pupils may opt for both the Duke of Edinburgh’s Award and the CCF.
 Expeditions take place at many locations across the UK including the Mendips, Marlborough Downs, Dartmoor, Exmoor, the Brecon Beacons, the Lake District and Scotland.